port-labs/port-docs/docs/complete-use-cases/microservice-dependency-mapping.md

 Click [**HERE**](https://github.com/port-labs/demo-node-poject-npm) for the relevant files for this use-case.
 :::

-First off all, in this scenario we will be mapping our `package-lock.json` file, as oppose to our `yarn.lock` file.
+First of all, in this scenario we will be mapping our `package-lock.json` file, as opposed to our `yarn.lock` file.
 There are some small differences in their structure.

 That being said, we will have to tinker our python script to match the changes.
 We removed `MICROSERVICE_PATH` since the is a single-microservice use-case, and we changed the logic of the scanner to match the different structure.